What are Closing Costs?

-All residential real estate transactions involves certain costs.
-Buyers and sellers usually share these closing costs, as specified in the real estate sales contract.
+Every home sale incurs fixed costs.
+Sellers and buyers customarily share these costs, as specified in the real estate sales contract.

-We've provided a general list of closing costs below, but we'll give you a specific list of closing costs, with amounts, very soon after you have completed your application.
-At Utah Funding, we don't believe in surprises, so if your costs change, we will be sure to let you know immediately.
+We've provided a general list of these costs below, but we will give you a specific list of closing costs, with amounts, soon after you have completed your application.
+At Utah Funding, we don't believe in surprises, so if your costs change, we'll be sure to let you know immediately.

 Standard Closing Costs

 - Appraisal Fee

 - Points — A fee paid to lower your interest rate (optional)

 - Recording Fees and Transfer Taxes

 At Utah Funding, we answer questions about closing costs every day.
 Call us: (949) 486-3777.